saikumar8639/Basic_form_fill_with_PHP/README.md

 # Basic_form_fill_with_PHP
-sending the details filled in form to MYSQL database
+sending the data filled in form to MYSQL database